chharvey/counterpoint/docs/spec/notation.md

 1200.
 A general parse error not covered by one of the following cases.
 1201.
 The parser reached a token that the syntax does not allow.

+## Semantic Errors(2xxx)
+Semantic Errors arise when a Solid source text does not adhere to the language’s formal validation rules.
+If this is the case, the code is said to be “invalid” (“not valid”).

+### Type Errors (23xx)
+When the compiler recognizes a type mismatch, a type error is raised.

+2300.
+A general type error not covered by one of the following cases.
+2301.
+The validator encountered an operation with an invalid operand.